Mardi Himal Trek

 An hour or so above Low Camp the trail breaks out above tree line and towards the west where you have a good view of Annapurna South and Hiunchuli.
 The trail continues along the Mardi Himal ridge mainly on the grassland with some isolated rhododendron bushes along the way.
 You may see colorful Danphe pheasant on this section of the trail.
 The view from High Camp is superb to Annapurna South, Hiunchuli and Machhapuchhre (Fishtail).
 Overnight at a mountain lodge.

-After a relaxed breakfast, you retrace down to Low Camp.
-From Low Camp, you follow another trail that goes down to Siding village rather than going back down to Forest Camp.
+After breakfast, you follow another trail that goes down to Siding village rather than going back down to Forest Camp.
 The trail passes through the shade of the forest and out onto terraced fields.
-Siding is a traditional Nepalese village and still very much away from the busier tourist treks.
-It is a wonderful cultural experience finding out more about village life and you will probably eat dhal baht in the evening with lodge owner’s family in their kitchen.
-Overnight at a mountain lodge.
+Sidhing is a traditional Nepalese village.
+From Sidhing you take a drive to Pokhara.
+It takes 3 to 3:30 hours of drive to reach Pokhara.
+Overnight at the hotel.

 After breakfast, you walk to tourist bus station with trekking guide.
 The bus leaves Pokhara at 7 A.M.
 You will reach Kathmandu around 2 pm.
 The rest of the day at leisure/ you can do some last minute souvenirs shopping for your family and friends.
 Evening you will be offered farewell dinner with Nepali cuisines and cultural dances at typical Nepali Restaurant.
 Overnight at hotel.